scikit-hep/pyhf/docs/JOSS/paper.md

 # Acknowledgements

-We would like to thank Kyle Cranmer for discussions on `HistFactory` and guidance in the early stages of `pyhf` development, and thank our fellow developers in the Scikit-HEP community for their continued support and feedback.
+We would like to thank our fellow developers in the Scikit-HEP community for their continued support and feedback.
 Matthew Feickert has received support to work on `pyhf` provided by NSF cooperative agreement OAC-1836650 (IRIS-HEP) and grant OAC-1450377 (DIANA/HEP).

 # References